- How to create a Project Proposal

-- Risk Management: Describes how the risks to project/program implementation were identified, managed, and mitigated, including any operational, security, financial, personnel management or other relevant risks.
+- Risk Management: Describe how the risks to project/program implementation were identified, managed, and mitigated, including any operational, security, financial, personnel management or other relevant risks.

-- Access: Explains how the organization is able to operate in, or plans to access the areas where the project will be implemented.
+- Access: Explain how the organization is able to operate in, or plans to access the areas where the project will be implemented.

-- Monitoring and Reporting: Describes the specific arrangements for monitoring and reporting the progress of the project.
+- Monitoring and Reporting: Describe the specific arrangements for monitoring and reporting the progress of the project.

-- Exit Strategy and Sustainability: Describes the exit strategy and closure steps for the project or program, and an assessment of the sustainability of the results
+- Exit Strategy and Sustainability: Describe the exit strategy and closure steps for the project or program, and an assessment of the sustainability of the results

-- Coordination and Complementarity: Describes any coordination efforts, any synergies that developed, and recommendations for improving coordination in the future.
+- Coordination and Complementarity: Describe any coordination efforts, any synergies that developed, and recommendations for improving coordination in the future.

 - Sub Implementing Partner(s): Shows if any Sub-Grants to implementing partners have been planned.